بسم الله الرحمن الرحيم

 When making the statement that the Quran is the only message delivered by the prophet (6:19), a book that is complete and fully detailed (6:38,114,115), the most common question that tends to get asked is, “Then how can we know how to pray?”
-This question has perplexed traditionalists1 and many Quranists/Quranites2 alike.
-The common assumption behind asking this question is that God cannot expect us to already know something, or use a word to command something that, by His leave, is already known.
-Or expect us to simply “hear and obey”, as the attitude of the faithful is described in the Quran.
+This question has perplexed traditionalists1 and some Quranists/Quranites2 alike.
+The common assumption behind asking this question is that God cannot give a command He expects us to already know, and simply “hear and obey”.
+Or use a word to command something that, by His leave, is already known.
 ‘Just Do It’ as the Nike slogan goes.
 Without splitting hairs or arguing incessantly about it.
 Asking endless irrelevant questions, like Moses’ people did when they were asked to slaughter a heifer (2:67-71).

 So, how can we know how to do the salah?
-By observing live demos of other people who perform it.
+Salah has always been learned by imitation, from live demos of people doing it.
+That is how a child learns to do the salah.
 This is how the salah has been “recorded” for us, and works just as perfectly as a video clip or annotated sketch could.
 The Quran, as we shall see below, has all the details to confirm the different aspects of salah, and correct the practices that violate God’s commandments.5

 Was the salah introduced by Muhammad?